Close vs HubSpot Sales Hub: 2026 Comparison for Sales Teams

 Is Close or HubSpot Sales Hub better in 2026?

 Close for high-volume inside sales.
 HubSpot for sales plus marketing alignment.
-Beyond that, the answer depends on your team size, sales motion, and where your data already lives.
-See the verdict section above for the full breakdown.
+The honest answer depends on your team size, sales motion, and where your data already lives.
+The verdict section above breaks down where each tool wins in detail.

 How does pricing compare between Close and HubSpot Sales Hub?

 Close from $49/seat/mo.
 HubSpot Sales Hub from $0 free to $90/seat/mo Professional.
-Most buyers underestimate total cost of ownership.
-Add 15-25% for implementation, training, and admin time.
+Most buyers underestimate total cost of ownership; the pricing-breakdown section above details the multipliers that apply to this specific comparison.

 Can I run Close and HubSpot Sales Hub side by side?

-Yes, and many enterprise orgs do.
+Yes, and many orgs do.
 The common pattern is to scope each tool to its strongest use case.
 Close handles high-volume inside sales teams making 50+ calls per day per rep. HubSpot Sales Hub handles smb and mid-market teams running sales plus marketing alignment.
-The risk is paying twice for overlapping features, so run a usage audit at month three.
+Run a usage audit at month three to confirm you are not paying twice for overlapping features.

 What sources back this Close vs HubSpot Sales Hub comparison?